How to narrate a PowerPoint presentation

 A user selecting the record tab in PowerPoint

 A placeholder circle will appear to preview the placement of your webcam recording overlay.
 Follow the prompts to enable recording permissions, then select your mic and camera source.
 You can also adjust the camera shape, border, and effects using the options in the camera format tab.
-When you’re ready, click on the record button in the to start recording the narration.
+When you’re ready, click on the record button to start recording the narration.

 A user selecting the camera source, camera shape and record Cameo button in PowerPoint